Joe Harriott: Free-form innovator

 By now firmly established as a bebop soloist, in 1960 Harriott turned to what he termed "abstract" or "free-form" music.
 He had some loose free-form ideas by the mid-1950s, but finally settled upon his conception in 1959, after a protracted spell in hospital with tuberculosis.
 At first he struggled to recruit other like-minded musicians to his vision.
 Indeed, two of his core band members, Harry South and Hank Shaw, left when these ideas surfaced.
 He finally settled on a line-up of Shake Keane (trumpet, flugelhorn), Pat Smythe (piano), Coleridge Goode (bass) and Phil Seamen (drums).
 Les Condon temporarily replaced Keane on trumpet in 1961, while Seamen left permanently the same year, his place taken by the return of the quintet's previous drummer, Bobby Orr.
 Frank Holder toured with Harriott and contributed to recording projects during this period.

 Harriott's free-form music is often compared to Ornette Coleman's roughly contemporary breakthrough in the United States, but even cursory listening reveals deep divisions between their conceptions of "free jazz".
-Indeed, there were several distinctive models of early free jazz, from Cecil Taylor to Sun Ra.
+In fact, there were several distinctive models of early free jazz, from Cecil Taylor to Sun Ra.
 Harriott's was another of these.
 His method demanded more complete group improvisation than displayed in Coleman's music, and often featured no particular soloist.
 Instead of the steady pulse of Ornette's drummer and bass player, Harriott's model demanded constant dialogue between musicians, which created an ever-shifting soundscape.
 Tempo, key and meter always free to alter in this music, and often did so.
-The presence of Bill Evans-inspired pianist Pat Smythe also gave the band a completely different texture to Coleman's, which had dispensed with the need for a pianist early on.
+The presence of Bill Evans-inspired Scottish pianist Pat Smythe also gave the band a completely different texture to Coleman's, which had dispensed with the need for a pianist early on.
+Indeed, Smythe captured the radical potential of the band in 1960, with his observation that 'If it clashes, well, that's part of it'.
 Harriott's own playing style underwent some changes during this period, dispensing with orthodox bebop lines in favour of more angular, cut up phrasing.
 What remained however, was his lyricism, searing tone and sense of attack.